 By using kWh and kW, the comparison between batteries and users is independent of the voltage at which you use them.
 This also applies to electrically powered cars where different voltages are used.
-The capacity of the 12V 120Ah batteries mentioned earlier equals to 1440 Wh or 1.44kWh Jeroen Droogh bootprojecten.nl bootprojecten@gmail.com
+The capacity of the 12V 120Ah batteries mentioned earlier equals to 1440 Wh or 1.44kWh The 12V 230 Ah battery equals to 2.76 kWh Jeroen Droogh bootprojecten.nl bootprojecten@gmail.com